Evolution and spread of pfhrp2-deleted Plasmodium falciparum in the Democratic Republic of the Congo

 HYPOTHESIS: Use of RDTs as indicators for treatment is exerting evolutionary pressure favoring the spread of “stealth” parasites, resistant to detection by currently used RDTs.

-METHODS: We will perform whole-genome sequencing on pfhrp2-deleted parasites identified among children in the Democratic Republic of the Congo and look for evidence of evolutionary selection.
+METHODS: We genotyped parasites using PCR and attempted whole-genome sequencing on parasites identified among subjects in the Democratic Republic of the Congo (DRC).